 A look at cable, satellite TV earnings reports

-— July 19: Verizon Communications Inc. says it added 120,000 FiOS video customers to end with 4.5 million in June.
+— Oct.
+18: Verizon Communications Inc. added 119,000 FiOS video customers in the third quarter to end with 4.6 million.

 — Oct.
 24: AT&T Inc. says it added 198,000 U-verse TV subscribers to reach 4.3 million.

 — Oct.
 26: Comcast Corp. says it lost 117,000 video subscribers in the quarter, leaving it with about 22 million.
 Video subscriber losses have slowed for eight quarters in a row, which the company said was due to better customer service and fewer in-person service calls.
 Analysts were expecting an average decline of 123,000.

 — Monday: Time Warner Cable Inc. lost 140,000 residential video subscribers to end with 12.2 million.
 The number of business video subscribers was unchanged at 185,000.

 — Tuesday: DirecTV Group Inc. says it added 67,000 U.S. subscribers in the quarter, but that was well below the 327,000 it added in the same quarter last year.
 The company blamed a fee dispute.
 For a while, Viacom channels disappeared from DirecTV as the companies argued over fees.
 DirecTV ended the quarter with 19.98 million U.S. subscribers, making it the second-largest provider of pay-TV signals in the country, after Comcast.

 Dish Network Corp. says it lost 19,000 subscribers in the quarter, less than the 111,000 drop in the same quarter last year, despite a four-month blackout of AMC channels due to a fee dispute.
 The dispute ended with a settlement in late October.
 The quarter ended with 14 million subscribers.